GenericLab/peepsy/README.md

 # Peepsy
-Simple continuity tester based on Continuity Tester by David Johnson-Davies - www.technoblogy.com
+Simple continuity tester based on Continuity Tester by David Johnson-Davies - www.technoblogy.co

 # diy-CAD Handouts
+diy-CAD (do-it-yourself Children Aided Design): The core idea of the workshop-kit is tool for creative designs of printed circuit boards, introducing basic concepts of Open Hardware being something to re-design for your own use.

+Read more about the creative PCB design methodology on this wiki: https://www.hackteria.org/wiki/Diy-CAD

 ## the schematics
 ![](laminates/Peepsy_Schematics_screenshot.jpg)